acamu/k8s-install-minikube/README.md

     $ minikube start

-if you are on linux you can use without nested hypervisor
+If you are on linux you can use without nested hypervisor

     $ minikube start --vm-driver=none